 Matthew Fiorello defended a plumbing client in this Martin County subrogation case.
 The plaintiff was an insurance company.

-Plaintiff sued defendant for a leak that occurred in 2014 in an upscale home on the St. Lucie River in Palm City, FL.
-Defendant installed all new plumbing and fixtures in 2007 (including toilets and supply lines).
-In 2014, it was alleged that the toilet supply line plastic ballcock nut fractured and leaked, causing $192,000 in damage and costs.
+Plaintiff sued defendant for a leak that occurred in an upscale home on the St. Lucie River in Palm City, FL.
+Defendant installed all new plumbing and fixtures (including toilets and supply lines).
+It was alleged that the toilet supply line plastic ballcock nut fractured and leaked, causing $192,000 in damage and costs.
 It was alleged by plaintiff that defendant used a tool on the hand-tighten-only nut and overtightened the nut causing it to fracture 7 years later.

 Defense was able to restrict all of the expert’s causation opinions based on defendant’s voir dire of the expert outside the presence of the jury.
 The Judge struck all of the opinions and only allowed the expert to testify that he had photographed the nut, could see a fracture in the nut, and could see tool marks on the nut.
 Expert was not permitted to opine about what caused the fracture, when it was fractured, or whether the fracture lead to the leak.